What is a Kindergarten Teacher?

 - Instruct and monitor students in the use and care of equipment and materials to prevent injuries and damage.

-Kindergarten Teachers state the following job skills are important in their day-to-day work.
+When polled, Kindergarten Teachers say the following skills are most frequently used in their jobs:

 Instructing: Teaching others how to do something.